Subscribe to updates

 Performance and Budget Monitoring

-Councillor Emma Kearsey asked Councillor Perks to confirm that his priorities will be as residents' priorities, as was per the previous administration.
+Councillor Emma Kearsey asked Councillor Perks to confirm that his priorities will be as residents' priorities, as per the previous administration.
 Councillor Perks responded that the aim of the council is to deliver the best possible service within the agreed financial position, and that the goal is not to move backwards.

 Work Programme